MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/crashes/ios.md

 ```

-### 5.3 Ask for the user's consent to send a crash log
+### 5.3 Ask for the users' consent to send a crash log

 If user privacy is important to you, you might want to get your users' confirmation before sending a crash report to Mobile Center.
-The SDK exposes a callback that tells Mobile Center Crashes to await your user's confirmation before sending any crash reports.
+The SDK exposes a callback that tells Mobile Center Crashes to await your users' confirmation before sending any crash reports.
-If you chose to do so, you are responsible for obtaining the user confirmation, e.g. through a dialog prompt with one of these options - "Always Send", "Send", and "Don't send".
-Based on the user input, you will tell the Mobile Center Crashes what to do and the crash will then be handled accordingly.
+If you chose to do so, you are responsible for obtaining the user's confirmation, e.g. through a dialog prompt with one of these options - "Always Send", "Send", and "Don't send".
+Based on the input, you will tell the Mobile Center Crashes what to do and the crash will then be handled accordingly.
 The method takes a block as a parameter, use it to pass in your logic to present the UI to ask for the user's consent.

 **Objective-C**